nordicopen/pyeasee/README.md

     pip install pyeasee

-The library is tested on Python 3.7 and Python 3.8
+The library is tested on Python 3.12

 ## Command line tool